Frequent Asked Questions

 If you don’t see your question or answer here, contact the Undergraduate Student Office, ARTS 265.

 High School Prerequisites

-- if math is not required for their major, students may opt to hold off on completing their high school prerequisites or equivalents.
-If they can achieve a 65% CWA in their first 30 cu, they can request a deficiency waiver
+- If math is not required for their major, students may opt to hold off completing their Math 30.
+If they can achieve a 65% CWA in their first 30 cu, they can request a deficiency waiver.

 About the deficiency waiver…

 Students must contact the College of Arts and Science Undergraduate Student Office to request the deficiency waiver upon completion of 30 cu.

 If the student does not obtain an overall average of 65% or more in the first 30 cu, they must complete the required course(s) regardless of degree type.